1howley/encryptor/README.md

 # encryptor
-a encryptor made in java
+A encryptor made in java, that take a sentence and encrypt with letter and symbols